Frequently Asked Questions

 Once I am a resident of JI how soon can I go to work?

 “Work readiness” is determined on a case-by-case basis by the clinical team.
-As a resident of the JI program it is paramount that your recovery and your responsibilities to the house are your first priority.
+As a patient and resident of the JI program, it is paramount that your recovery and your responsibilities to the house are your first priority.
 Your case management team will work closely with you to determine when it is appropriate for you to return to work or to begin searching for employment, in order to ensure the greatest chance for long-term success.

 Do you serve holiday meals and give out Turkeys or Baskets at Holidays?